 It’s important to visit the vet before you take your new pup home, as dogs can transmit this parasite to humans.
 Thousands of children each year become blind from Roundworm transferred through the skin or accidentally ingested from dirty hands.

-Your vet will run an intestinal parasite exam.
+Your veterinarian will run an intestinal parasite exam that may include taking fecal samples.
 If diagnosed, your vet will prescribe deworming medication, often with heartworm preventive, to protect your pet and your family.

 Heartworms in dogs are one of the most dangerous canine parasites.
 Transmitted into the bloodstream through the bite of a mosquito with heartworm larvae in its blood, these parasites pose a serious risk to your dog’s health.